 Learn more about the Canadian Cancer Society transportation service [opens in new window] »

-There are several different steps in your chemotherapy appointment:
+There are several different steps in your systemic therapy appointment:

-For most treatment protocols, you need blood work done before every chemotherapy appointment.
-This is to make sure it is safe for you to have your chemo.
+For most treatment protocols, you need blood work done before every systemic therapy appointment.
+This is to make sure it is safe for you to have your drug.
 If your blood counts are too high or too low, it may not be safe for you to get your treatment.
 During your clinic visit, ask your doctor or nurse if you need bloodwork before your appointment.

-Your blood work needs to be done 1 or 2 days before your chemotherapy treatment appointment.
+Your blood work needs to be done 1 or 2 days before your systemic therapy appointment.
 You can have your blood work done at the Princess Margaret Cancer Centre Blood Lab.
 The lab is located on the main floor, next to the Outpatient Pharmacy.

 For your ease, you may also be able to have blood work done at a blood lab close to your home.
 If you choose to have your blood work done somewhere close to your home, ask your doctor for a requisition (formal request).

-Your doctor orders chemotherapy for you based on your treatment plan.
+Your doctor orders systemic therapy for you based on your treatment plan.
 For each treatment appointment your health care team will review your blood test results and make sure they are good enough for the treatment.

 Preparing the Drugs

-After your doctor orders your treatment, the order will be reviewed by a chemotherapy nurse to make sure the order is complete.
+After your doctor orders your treatment, the order will be reviewed by a systemic therapy nurse to make sure the order is complete.

 The pharmacist reviews the order and enters it into the computer system.
-A technician then gathers the materials needed to make your chemotherapy.
+A technician then gathers the materials needed to make your drug.

-Preparing your chemotherapy order can take a while.
-The technicians must make sure that they prepare your chemotherapy accurately, exactly as the doctor ordered.
+Preparing your drug order can take a while.
+The technicians must make sure that they prepare your treatment drugs accurately, exactly as the doctor ordered.
 They must also make sure that it is sterile and that no bacteria get into the treatment.
-Making accurate and sterile chemotherapy orders takes time, between 1 - 2 hours.
+Making accurate and sterile drug orders takes time, between 1 - 2 hours.

-After the chemotherapy has been prepared, the pharmacist checks it and compares it to the order to make sure it is correct.
+After the drugs have been prepared, the pharmacist checks it and compares it to the order to make sure it is correct.